etorth/mir2x/README.md

 1. log system handle all detailed info
 2. exception system only throw/catch std::error_code()

-The function who throws always ``think" it's a fatal error so it just throw, but how to handle this ``fatal" error or do catch sub-clause really takes it as ``fatal" is decided not by the thrower, but the catcher.
+The function who throws always think it's a fatal error so it just throw, but how to handle this ``fatal" error or do catch sub-clause really takes it as fatal is decided not by the thrower, but the catcher.

 General rules: